Girls-in-Tech-Hack-for-the-Environment/GreenScore/README.md

 Countries across the world have each began to introduce policies and legislation to limit and reduce the amounts of virgin plastic being produced and increase recycling efforts, however we feel that more needs to be done to tackle the colossal volume of plastic bottles produced by the beverage industry every year.
 As said by Oceana, the largest international organization dedicated to ocean conservation, “Beverage companies are major ocean polluters and are producing billions of plastic bottles every year that end up in the sea essentially forever,” said Oceana CEO Andy Sharpless.
 “They need to take responsibility and make commitments to reduce plastic production and waste.”

 Most of the major companies already have existing policies and goals to improve their sustainability and reduce their carbon footprint, however this is not moving fast enough.
-We feel that by introducing our product, GreenScore, beverage companies will be held accountable by the transparent nature of the product.
-GreenScore will encourage consumers to check which companies are doing the best environmentally.
+Green Score will encourage consumers to check which companies are doing the best environmentally.
 In a bid to retain consumers and improve their sustainable reputation beverage companies will feel the competition and drive to continue to progress with their environmental policies and reduce their carbon footprint.
-We believe that this continuous cycle will feed the drive for companies to continue to improve as consumers continue to vet the best company.
+We believe that this continuous cycle will feed the drive for companies to improve as consumers continue to vet the best company.

 ## **Purpose & Target Audience 🎯**

 The purpose of Green Score is to push corporate transparency within recycling practices through AI-powered analytics.
 This enables stakeholders, from consumers to environmental groups, to make informed decisions and advocate for sustainability improvements.
 By increasing corporate accountability, Green Score motivates consumers to actively participate in recycling while empowering companies to identify areas for enhancement.
 Ultimately, the solution sparks a ripple effect across industries to continually improve recycling metrics and practices.

 Target Audience: